vic317yeh/physics-notes/thermal-physics/README.md

 # Thermal Physics
-Covering the topics of thermodynamics and statistical mechanics
+A study of thermodynamics and statistical mechanics

 ## References
 * Thermal Physics, 2nd Edition, Charles Kittel and Herbert Kroemer